-Sometimes, if you are not careful, your local repository might get too crowded with local branches, and those will use your available disk space.
+Sometimes, if you’re not careful, your local repository might get too crowded with local branches, and use your available disk space.

-To prevent this from happening, you should regularly delete your local branches.
-To do this, you must open your terminal, navigate to your local repository and enter this command:
+To prevent it from happening, you should regularly delete your local branches.
+To do this, you must open your terminal, navigate to your local repository, and enter this command:

 git branch | grep -v "master" | xargs git branch -D